petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/using-claritys-products-as-content.md

 ![Channels are the storefront where you can display and sell your products.](./using-claritys-products-as-content/images/03.png)

-While e-commerce isn’t Clarity’s main focus right now, setting up these features will set them up for success in the future.
+While e-commerce isn't Clarity's main focus right now, setting up these features will set them up for success in the future.

-## Exercise: Creating Clarity’s Products Catalog
+## Exercise: Creating Clarity's Products Catalog
 <!--Exercise 14a-->

 A catalog is a group of related products.
 Liferay catalogs provide a highly flexible way to organize your product offerings in the most sensible way for your business.